CBD and cancer

 Back in 2013, a study titled Cannabidiol as a potential anti-cancer drug was published .
 The author team investigated the effects of CBD in the context of the treatment of several types of cancer (leukemia, lung cancer, colon cancer, etc.).
 Based on research, scientists concluded that CBD prevents the growth and spread of cancer cells in several types of cancer.

 More recent is research from 2019 that looked at the use of cannabinoids in the treatment of pancreatic cancer .
 The authors concluded that cannabinoids can reduce the spread and growth of tumors, but also kill cancer cells, which confirms the conclusions of the earlier mentioned studies.
+The dosage was set at 100mg CBD/1kg of weight/day.
 Similar conclusions were reached by the authors of a 2014 study investigating the effectiveness of CBD in the context of colon cancer.

 Is CBD safe to use?

 There are no health risks associated with the use of cannabidiol, nor the development of addiction.
 Since CBD is not - unlike the well-known THC - a psychoactive component of cannabis, there is no danger of any euphoric states.
 This is also confirmed by the final report of the World Health Organization (WHO), in which the expert commission on drug addiction deals with the assessment of cannabidiol.